Discovering Turkeys Ancient Secrets / My Family Week in Antalya

 The Pirate Ship – The First Leg Of Our Tour

 THIS was very special.
-It is a tourist stop with restaurants, an ice cream stand, with a few other places but MOSTLY here there is an amazing waterfall.
+It is a tourist stop with restaurants, an ice cream stand, with a few other places but MOSTLY here there was an amazing waterfall.

-After this it was back on the bus.
+After seeing the waterfall it was back on the bus.
 We had one final stop at one of the markets.
 We had a walk around for a bit but in the end we left to go to a restaurant.

 My little niece had a nice time playing with the kittens and driving in the little car here.